ivanAlekseev04/CryptocurrencyWalletManager/README.md

   * Sell - Selling a certain amount of pre-purchased cryptocurrency
   * Wallet summary - Overview of all active investments - Information is provided on the current profit/loss of all active investments
   * Wallet overall summary - Overview of account history - Provides comprehensive information on all purchases and sales of different currencies.
 Profit and loss is calculated for each investment, as well as   total profit and loss from all investments made
-  * Filtered transactions according to date - Gets all/bought/sold transactions after/before/beteween date(s)
+  * Filtered transactions according to date - Gets all/bought/sold transactions with specific asset/all after/before/beteween date(s)
   * Crypto transaction history - Gets all(bought + sold) his transactions with the specified cryptocurrency to concrete user

 The idea is to store all information about users' crypto wallets in a database.